-Fang-Chun Liu is an assistant professor at the Lynn Pippenger School of Accountancy in St. Petersburg.
+Fang-Chun Liu is an associate professor at the Lynn Pippenger School of Accountancy in St. Petersburg.
 She has been at USF since 2018, coming from the Stevens Institute of Technology where she was an assistant professor.
 She currently teaches Accounting Information Systems and Principles of Managerial Accounting.

 Her research interests include business value of technology, corporate governance, extensible business reporting language, strategic management and performance measurement.
 Her work has been published in Benchmarking: An International Journal, Decision Sciences, Information and Management, and International Journal of Operations and Production Management.
 She has presented her research at the American Accounting Association Annual Meeting and the International Conference on Information Systems, among others.
 She is a member of the American Accounting Association and the Association for Information Systems.